 There is no specific treatment for sorafenib overdose.
 The highest dose of sorafenib studied clinically is 800 mg twice daily.
-The adverse reactions observed at this dose were primarily diarrhoea and dermatologic events.

-In the event of suspected overdose, sorafenib should be withheld and supportive care instituted.
+The adverse events observed at this dose were primarily diarrhoea and dermatological events.
+In the event of suspected overdose sorafenib should be withheld and supportive care instituted where necessary.